Skip to content

 Proportion of perfused vessels assessed with sublingual microscopyDuring surgery, from induction of anesthesia to weaning of extracorporeal circulationProportion of perfused vessels (PPV) assessed with sublingual microscopy.

-Total vessel density assessed with sublingual microscopyDuring surgery, from induction of anesthesia to weaning of extracorporeal circulationTotal vessel density (TVD) assessed with sublingual microscopy.
+Total vascular density assessed with sublingual microscopyDuring surgery, from induction of anesthesia to weaning of extracorporeal circulationTotal vascular density (TVD) assessed with sublingual microscopy.

 Perfused vessel density assessed with sublingual microscopyDuring surgery, from induction of anesthesia to weaning of extracorporeal circulationPerfused vessel density (PVD) assessed with sublingual microscopy.